ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 Remember that all these values are comma seaprated.
 {: .g}

-There are many other configurations as well.
+There are many other configurations that can be tweaked.
 Please visit this [repository](https://github.com/christian-fei/Simple-Jekyll-Search){: target="_blank"} to know more.

 ## Conclusion